kaby76/swigged.cuda/README.md

 ## Introduction

-This project is a [SWIG](http://swig.org)-generated wrapper for the CUDA Driver API Version 9.x in C#, compiled under Net Standard 2.0.
-It targets the CUDA GPU Computing Toolkit, and a 64-bit GPU target.
-The Toolkit version 9 must be installed, and you must have a NVIDIA GPU Pascal or newer installed.
-Support of 32-bit targets has been dropped, since the NVIDIA Toolkit drops support for 32-bit targets!
+This project is a [SWIG](http://swig.org)-generated wrapper for the NVIDIA CUDA Driver API Version 9.x in C#, compiled under Net Standard 2.0, targetting Windows and Ubuntu, and 64-bit NVIDIA GPU Kepler or newer installed.
+Support of 32-bit targets has been dropped due to NVIDIA no longer supporting 32-bit targets.

 Of the entire GPU Computing Toolkit API, only the Driver API is exposed.
 There is at the moment no documentation for the Swigged.CUDA API, but it mirrors that of the Driver API.